SSNE: Effective Node Representation for Link Prediction in Sparse Networks: Introduction

-Although these random-walk-based graph embedding models succeed in link prediction in many real networks, they involve critical experience-tuned parameters, such like the sampling length of a random walk and the number of random walks \cite{perozzi2014deepwalk}.
-In a typical scenario, they may only specify a locally maximum value within a finite interval of experience-tuned parameters, and the error accumulation of multiple parameters would also lead to hindered link prediction performance in sparse networks.
-Therefore, in the framework of graph embedding, we propose a novel graph embedding model, \textbf{S}parse \textbf{S}tructure \textbf{N}etwork \textbf{E}mbedding (\textbf{SSNE}), to solve the above-mentioned problems of random-walk-based graph embedding models.
-The SSNE includes two important operations, the first is to transform the adjacency matrix of sparse network into a general mutual information matrix based on the algorithm of the \textbf{S}um of \textbf{N}ormalized \textbf{H}-order \textbf{A}djacency \textbf{M}atrix (\textbf{SNHAM}) and the second is to map the SNHAM matrix into a $d$-dimensional feature matrix for effective node representation via a neural network model.
-Its details will be introduced in the \textbf{Section \uppercase\expandafter{\romannumeral4}}.
+Therefore, in the framework of graph embedding, we propose a novel graph embedding model, \textbf{S}parse \textbf{S}tructure \textbf{N}etwork \textbf{E}mbedding (\textbf{SSNE}), to solve the problems mentioned above of random-walk-based graph embedding models.
+The SSNE includes two essential operations.
+The first is to transform the adjacency matrix of a sparse network into a general mutual information matrix based on the algorithm of the \textbf{S}um of \textbf{N}ormalized \textbf{H}-order \textbf{A}djacency \textbf{M}atrix (\textbf{SNHAM}), and the second is to map the SNHAM matrix into a $d$-dimensional feature matrix for effective node representation via a neural network model.
+The details will be introduced in \textbf{Section \uppercase\expandafter{\romannumeral4}}.
+In further, we design experiments over various datasets to verify the effectiveness of SSNE for link prediction.
+The experimental results based on sparse networks show that the link prediction method based on SSNE outperforms other methods based on structural similarity indexes, matrix optimization, and other graph embedding models.
+As for relatively dense and better-structured networks, SSNE still shows comparable performance as structural similarity indexes, which is better than matrix optimization.